 When she is not writing, she enjoys edible gardening, reading books on food and/or thinking about food, hanging out by her beehives and patiently tracking down her chickens in the woods behind her old farmhouse.

 In her blog, Sharon profiles farm families, reports on farm-based education and internships, conducts Q&A's with master beekeepers, offers tips on picking a CSA, and much more.

-Buck family home in Mapleton, Maine.
+The Buck family home in Mapleton, Maine - potato country.

 It all started with Felicia Buck’s cinnamon rolls.
 In early October I had spent the better part of a day in Felicia’s kitchen getting to know her and watching her make those soul-soothing rolls.
 When she mentioned her annual holiday cooking session with her friends I was in.